Cooling Slightly, Windy in the Hills - KION546

 Cooling Slightly, Windy in the Hills

-Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
+Weather Story: High pressure to our west will continue to direct offshore winds across our area.
+The air mass will continue to cool in the coming days until high temperatures return close to normal for this time of year.
+All the while, conditions will remain breezy—and even in the hills at times.
+The ridge will rebuild east into the weekend with a slight warm-up, then ease back to the west allowing for a more active weather pattern to develop next week.
+There is quite a bit of uncertainty as to how this will all play out beginning Monday.
+There is a slight chance a weather system make sneak in from the north Monday, but if it does, don’t expect anything more than a few light showers.
+The seemingly more likely scenario would have a slightly stronger system arrive later in the week.
+Stay tuned for updates on this changing forecast.

-Rest of Wednesday: Sunny and a bit cooler.
-Offshore winds will continue and could be strong in the hills at times.
-Expect highs in the 60s to low 70s for most areas.
-Breezy conditions may occasionally mix down into the lower elevations.
+Thursday: Mostly sunny with a few high clouds passing through.
+Cooler and breezy at times with highs in the upper 50s to mid 60s on the coast and mainly 60s for inland valleys.

-Overnight: Clear and cooler with coastal lows in the 30s-40s with most inland spots in the 30s.
-Gusty north winds over the hills.
+Overnight: Clear and cool with coastal lows in the 40s and 20s to 30s inland.
+Gusty at times.

-Thursday: Chilly in the morning, then mostly sunny and mild with highs in the 60s to around 70ºF.
-Gusty northerly winds over the hills at times.
+Friday: Chilly in the morning, then mostly sunny and seasonable with highs in the upper 50s to 60s.
+Breezy at times.

-Extended: Expect another chilly morning on Friday with seasonable to slightly warm highs.
-Offshore winds will continue at times through around Saturday.
-The pattern will break down a bit early next week and that could allow for a wet system to arrive in our area.
+Extended: Temperatures warm slightly this weekend, but it will be windy at times, especially in the hills.
+The weather pattern becomes a little more unsettled but also uncertain next week with rain chances at some point.
+See the weather story above.

 -------------------------------------------------------------------------